qianngli/ERCSR/README.md

 ERCSR
 ======
-**This is an implementation of  Exploring the Relationship between 2D/3D Convolution for Hyperspectral Image Super-Resolution.
-We will upload the code for the algorithm to GitHub later.**
+**This is an implementation of  Exploring the Relationship between 2D/3D Convolution for Hyperspectral Image Super-Resolution.**

 Dataset
 ------